 The rise of the modern crypto exchange

 The mid-2010s marked a turning point.
 New crypto exchanges emerged, armed with slick interfaces, improved security, and a growing list of tradable assets beyond Bitcoin.
-Around this time, platforms like CoinJar, which in Australia in 2013, began catering to a swelling wave of interest.
+Around this time, platforms like CoinJar, which launched in Australia in 2013, began catering to a swelling wave of interest.

 These exchanges weren’t just for tech geeks anymore.
 They were for anyone with a smartphone and curiosity.